NVIDIA/aistore/docs/overview.md

 * object sizes
 * total number of objects and buckets in AIS cluster
-* number of objects in a single AIS bucket
+* the number of objects in a single AIS bucket
 * numbers of gateways and storage targets in AIS cluster

 Ultimately, the limit on object size may be imposed by a local filesystem of choice and a physical disk capacity.
 While limit on the cluster size - by the capacity of the hosting AIStore Data Center.
 But as far as AIS itself, it does not impose any limitations whatsoever.